RedisBloom/RedisBloom/docs/commands/tdigest.max.md

-Get the maximum observation value from a sketch.
+Returns the maximum observation value from a t-digest sketch.

 ## Required arguments